guganabu/job-listing/README.md

 5. To instantiate BE, navigate to folder `jobs-api`
 6. Run cmd `npm install` to install dependencies.
 7. Start server by running cmd `node index.js` or `npm start`.
 Server will be started and available on http://localhost:3000

+FYI, github jobs API for fetching and listing job details.

 for any clarification, write to guganssp@gmail.com